Sydney's Premier Development Site Advisors

 A smarter approach

-Chem Property was founded by Chaim Lieder and Emile McKenna, combining expertise across architecture, planning, and development finance to deliver a smarter, more considered approach to site acquisition.
+Chem Property was founded by Chaim Lieder and Emile McKenna, combining expertise across architecture, planning, and development finance to deliver a smarter, more strategic approach to development site advisory and acquisition.

 Get in Touch